Conor McGregor, Girlfriend Dee Devlin Announce Birth of Son

 Conor McGregor and his girlfriend, Dee Devlin, announced the birth of their son Conor Jack McGregor on Friday night, according to the Irish Mirror's James Ward.

-"There's great news for the McGregor's and the Devlins," Tony McGregor, Conor's grandfather, told Ward.
-"Baby Conor Jack McGregor was delivered last night at 8pm in the Coombe Hospital.
+"There's great news for the McGregors and the Devlins," Tony McGregor, Conor's grandfather, told Ward.
+"Baby Conor Jack McGregor was delivered last night at 8 p.m. in the Coombe Hospital.
 He came in at eight pounds, 14 ounces.
 The whole family are absolutely delighted."

 After McGregor defeated Eddie Alvarez by knockout at UFC 205 in November, he announced Devlin was expecting.